ianstormtaylor/slate/Contributing.md

 ## Running Examples

-Check out the [Examples readme](https://github.com/ianstormtaylor/slate/blob/master/examples/Readme.md) to see how to get the examples running locally!

-## Running Tests

 To run the tests, you need to have the Slate repository cloned to your computer.
 After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `yarn` and build the monorepo:

 ```